eduP2P/common/test_suite/README.md

 in parallel using Docker.
 The user can specify the amount of “threads” with the `-t` flag, which determines over how many Docker containers the tests will be distributed.
-The reason for using Docker is that it allows the concurrent tests to be executed in isolated networks.
+The reason for using Docker is that it allows the concurrent tests to be executed in isolated networks, which improves the clarity of the logs and avoid any interference that could be caused by multiple tests running simultaneously in the same network.

 Naturally, running the tests in parallel allows the tests to run much faster.
 One disadvantage of the parallel tests is that a Docker image must be built before running the tests.
 This takes quite a while the first time the image is built, but by making use of Docker’s caching, building the image again after revisions to the code is significantly faster.

 The parallel system tests are also being used in the CI GitHub workflow when new code is pushed to a branch.
 For pull requests, the sequential